VaggelisAthan/URL-shortener/README.md

 2. Create a .env file inside the project folder.
 3. inside the .env file declare the port you want the app to run on.
 PORT = "Your Port".
 4. inside the .env file declare your mongoDB URI.
 MONGO_URI = "Your MongoDB connection uri".
+5. Download all the dependencies using nmp install.
-5. Start the application with npm start.
+6. Start the application with npm start.